 The Mojo measures 2,100 mm in length, 800 mm in width and 1,165 mm in height.
 The wheelbase measures 1460 mm and the ground clearance stands at 175 mm.

-It is being said that the Mojo’s high torque output makes short work of steep slopes and the suspension setup is “amazing.”
-The ABS brakes are “better than the Honda CBR250R’s” and the Pirelli rubber provides “excellent grip in dry weather and wet conditions alike.”
+Mojo’s high torque output makes short work of steep slopes and the suspension setup is “amazing.”
+The ABS brakes are “better than the Honda CBR250R” and the Pirelli rubber provides “excellent grip in dry weather and wet conditions alike.”
 Even the ergonomics are “spot on which make it a better tourer than any other bike in the segment” and the headlamp “illuminates without scatter.”

-The current scene in the 200-400cc segment is already hotting up with the likes of KTM Duke 200, KTM RC 200 and the Honda CBR250R having already found many takers.
-Also, the highly awaited Hero HX250R is expected to become the most sorted out product in its segment.
+Buyers in the 200-400cc can currently choose between the Mojo 300, KTM Duke series, KTM RC 200 and the Honda CBR250R.
+The highly awaited Bajaj Kratos VS400 is expected to become the most sorted out product in its segment.
 The Mojo’s muscular looks, long equipment list and a good motor, however, can work in favor of the Mahindra flagship.
 Let’s just hope that it is priced right.

 Stay tuned to Car Blog India for more on the much anticipated Mahindra Mojo as we will be coming up with a comprehensive text and video review of the Mahindra Mojo.